Bangor Grammar School has long been recognised for the very high standard of provision for Physical Education and Sport.

 The school complements the academic curriculum with a wide range of other activities catering for the cultural, leisure and adventure interests of boys throughout the school.

 The Dramatic Societies and the Music Department provide experience of the performing arts.
-The annual school play frequently involves both boys from this school and girls from other local schools, while many junior pupils have the opportunity of participating in the annual House Drama Festival.
-The Middle School presents its own production towards the end of the summer term.
+The annual school play frequently involves both boys from this school and girls from other local schools, while many junior pupils have the opportunity of participating in the annual House Junior Drama Festival.
 Large numbers of boys take instrumental tuition and participate in the orchestra, concert band, choirs and instrumental ensembles, playing and singing at concerts and services in school and at various prestigious venues.

 The school encourages its pupils to be involved in the local and wider communities.
 Meeting the needs of others is the goal of the Community Action Team which fosters close links with local charities.
 Boys also work with local primary schools throughout the year, acting as mentors and assisting with literacy, numeracy, drama, music and sports.
 We also have a close relationship with Clifton Special School.